pbentes/dbml_scaffolder/README.md

 # Todo

 - [ ] Rename models file
+- [ ] Find a way to represent relationships
 - [ ] Move the parsing of the dbml into its own file
 - [ ] Handle command line arguments in main file
 - [ ] Write Language Translations